oxygenium-network/walletconnect-monorepo/packages/oxygenium-provider/README.md

 ---
-description: Alephium Wallet JSON-RPC Methods
+description: Oxygenium Wallet JSON-RPC Methods
 ---

-# Alephium
+# Oxygenium

-All Alephium wallets should respond to the following JSON-RPC methods which are received across the WalletConnect connection.
+All Oxygenium wallets should respond to the following JSON-RPC methods which are received across the WalletConnect connection.
 There is no method to get addresses because WalletConnect returns a set of addresses to use when a pairing is successful or re-establishes.
 More methods may be added in the future.

-## alephium_getServices
+## oxygenium_getServices

 This method returns an object with various service URLs specified by the wallet, such as a cryptocurrency node URL, and an explorer URL.